 The chemicals that spray polyurethane foam consists of create hazardous fumes during the application, which is why installers and nearby workers must wear personal protective equipment during the installation process.
 Once the foam has fully expanded and dried, however, it is inert.

 However, it is important to remember that, if the chemicals are not properly mixed, they may not react fully and can remain toxic.
 In addition to the dangers associated with installation, the chemicals can potentially remain unreacted in the form of dust and shavings.
 This poses a risk when cutting or trimming the foam as it hardens, as well as when it is removed.

 Many synthetic materials release toxic substances when heated and burned.
 (This is one of the reasons that fire fighters wear oxygen masks when entering a burning building.)
 During a fire, fiberglass insulation itself gives off little in the way of toxic gases.
 The resin involved in fiberglass, however, can decompose in a fire and produce small amounts of ammonia, carbon dioxide, carbon monoxide, carbon particulates, and traces of hydrogen cyanide.
 Facing materials can also give off toxic gases in a fire.

 Energy conservation and insulation in particular, is often blamed for poor ventilation, indoor air pollution and, as a consequence, poor health.
 In this context, health issues are not directly due to the insulation, but are due to the failure to specify low-emissions furnishings and materials and to incorporate mechanical ventilation as part of the system.

-Because there are no insulations available that are 100% safe, care should be taken to ensure that they are well separated from the living space.
+Because there are no insulation available that are 100% safe, care should be taken to ensure that they are well separated from the living space.
 Tight construction techniques are the most effective means of separation to prevent both gases and particles from entering the home by air sealing the home from the attic space.

 Sign Up For Your Home Energy Audit